Jif (peanut butter)

-Jif (sometimes printed as JIF) is an American brand of peanut butter made by The J.M.
+Jif (sometimes printed as JIF, stylized as JiF) is an American brand of peanut butter made by the J.M.
 Smucker Company.
 It was first created as "Big Top" by William T. Young in 1946, then purchased by Procter & Gamble (P&G) in 1955 and renamed to "Jif".
 J.M.
 Smucker later purchased the brand from P&G in 2002.
 Its products are produced at a facility in Lexington, Kentucky, which is the largest peanut butter production facility in the world.

 History

 In 1946, Jif was created by William T. Young in Lexington, Kentucky, named "Big Top" at the time.
-In 1955, Procter & Gamble bought Big Top peanut butter and its manufacturing facilities in Lexington, Kentucky from William T. Young.
+In 1955, Procter & Gamble bought Big Top peanut butter and its manufacturing facilities in Lexington from William T. Young.
 In the ensuing years, the company reformulated and rebranded it to compete with Skippy and Peter Pan.
 P&G named its product Jif, used oils other than peanut oil in its hydrogenation process, and sweetened the recipe, adding sugar and molasses.
 The new product was publicly announced in April 1956, as tests of the product began in select markets.
 In 1981, Jif became the largest peanut butter brand in the United States, a position it held at least through 2008.
-In 2001, The J.M.
+In 2001, the J.M.
 Smucker Company purchased the brand from P&G.

 2022 recall

-On May 20, 2022, J.M.
+On May 20, 2022, the J.M.
 Smucker Company announced that their peanut butter products, which were manufactured in their Lexington, Kentucky plant, were recalled in the US and Canada due to potential salmonella contamination.
 The company estimated a loss of $125 million as a result of the 2022 recall.
 On July 19, 2022, a class-action lawsuit was filed against J.M.
 Smucker Co. over the contaminated peanut butter.

 As of July 27, 2022, 21 people in 17 states had fallen ill after consuming Jif peanut butter.
 The contaminated peanut butter also affects countries in the world that import the product.